typicalninja/disci/README.md

 # 🚀 Install

-Use any of the following commands
+Use any of the following commands, belonging to your package manager

+> We suggest you use [pnpm](https://pnpm.io/) however the choice is yours

 ```bash